nicholas-george/Indian-Currency-Converter/README.md

 ## Why another currency converter?

 Most international currency handlers split numbers in three digit parts.
 The larger ones turn into million, billion, trillion etc. But the Indian currency is split into 3 digit -> hundred, 2 digit -> thousand and 2 digit - lacs.
 Beyond this it is in crores.
-And there is no eqivalent of billion, trillion etc.
+And there is no equivalent of billion, trillion etc.

   For example,
   a number like '9999999999999999' becomes "₹ 9,99,99,999,99,99,999"